Consent Preferences

 Step One - Set Up

-Bring 1-2 liters of water to a boil in a large sauté pan or other wide and relatively shallow pan.
+Bring 1-2 liters of water to a boil in a large sauté pan or another wide, relatively shallow pan.
 While you normally cook pasta in 5-6 liters of water and 1-2 tablespoons of salt, for Spaghetti Carbonara, use around a third of that with two teaspoons of salt.
 You want water with concentrated starch, so use less water and salt it generously.
 Your pasta water should taste like seawater.
 Use more salt, if necessary.
 Bring the water to a boil and add eight oz of dried spaghetti (or other long pasta).

 Step Two - Prepare Egg/Cheese Sauce